AdobeDocs/experience-manager-64.en/help/communities/using/msrp.md

 If upgrading from an exisitng AEM Communities 6.0 site, any pre-existing UGC must be converted to conform to the structure required for the [SRP](../../communities/using/srp.md) API after upgrading to AEM Communities 6.3.

-There is an open source tool available on GitHub for this purpose :
+There is an open source tool available on GitHub for this purpose:

 * [AEM Communities UGC Migration Tool](https://github.com/Adobe-Marketing-Cloud/communities-ugc-migration)